 The rooftop of the Circus hotel was my favourite place to relax.
 There is a bar open in the evening and in the morning it is transformed into a rooftop yoga space!
 It’s a great way to start your day while enjoying one of the best views over Berlin, including the TV Tower and the Berlin Dom.

 The hotel and the hostel have a great location in the heart of Berlin.
 The U8 line is just in front and Alexanderplatz it’s within a walking distance.
-The all-you-can-eat 5 euro breakfast is another way to start your day off right.
+The all-you-can-eat 5 euro breakfast is another way to start your day off right for exploring Berlin.

 - Hotel – double & twin room, start from 99 EUR per night